stabbylambda/BigAssFansAPI/README.md

 Using the API!
 ==============
-Two major components - the FanMaster and the BigAssFan.
+Three major components - the FanMaster, the BigAssLight, and the BigAssFan.

 FanMaster
 ---------
- - Listens for new fans
+ - Listens for new devices
- - Allows sending messages to all fans
+ - Allows sending messages to all devices
- - Routes all incoming messages to the appropriate child fans
+ - Routes all incoming messages to the appropriate child devices
- - Retries fan searching if fans detected < fans specified in constructor
+ - Retries device searching if devices detected < devices specified in constructor
- - Will not search for any fans if 0 is passed into constructor
+ - Will not search for any devices if 0 is passed into constructor

 Every fan needs a `FanMaster`!
 Because that's where the messages come from!

 ### Usage
- - Initialize with: `new bigAssApi.FanMaster(numberOfExpectedFans)`
+ - Initialize with: `new bigAssApi.FanMaster(numberOfExpectedDevices)`
  	- Will continue to query for new fans until numberOfExpectedFans is met - default is 1
- - `onFanFullyUpdated` - callback you can override - called with every new fully initialized fan
+ - `onDeviceFullyUpdated` - callback you can override - called with every new fully initialized device
- - `onFanConnection` - callback you can override - called with every new fan connection with the fan connected
+ - `onDeviceConnection` - callback you can override - called with every new device connection with the device connected
- 	- Will get called before onFanFullyUpdated - but not guaranteed to have all fields updated (some will be `undefined`)
+ 	- Will get called before `onDeviceFullyUpdated` - but not guaranteed to have all fields updated (some will be `undefined`)
- - `rescanForFans` - rescans for all fans
+ - `rescanForDevices` - rescans for all fans
- - `rescanUntilAllFans` - continues rescanning until `fanMaster.numberOfExpectedFans >= fansFound`
+ - `rescanUntilAllDevices` - continues rescanning until `fanMaster.numberOfExpectedDevices >= fansFound`
- - `allFans` - dictionary containing all of the fans - keyed off of the user given name
+ - `allDevices` - dictionary containing all of the devices - keyed off of the user given name
- - `pollingIntervalForFans` - polling interval if `numberOfExpectedFans < fansFound`
+ - `pollingIntervalForDevices` - polling interval if `numberOfExpectedDevices < devicesFound`

 BigAssFan
 ---------